top of page

 The verb 'adapt' has its etymological origins in the Latin word 'adaptare,' which is a combination of 'ad,' meaning 'to,' and 'aptare,' meaning 'to fit' or 'to make fit.'
 Thus, 'adapt' originally meant 'to make fit to' or 'to adjust to.'
 When it entered the English language, it retained this core concept of adjusting or modifying oneself, one's behavior, or one's approach to better fit or accommodate a new or different situation, environment, or circumstance.
 Its etymology underscores the idea of fitting into or harmonizing with changing conditions, highlighting the ability to be flexible and responsive to various challenges and contexts.

-Quiz: Find the meaning of the verb adapt:
+Find the correct meaning of the verb adapt:

 Try Again!